-Both Weather Event Activation Markers have two sides.
-Drawing a general Weather Event Activation Marker changes the current state of weather in both weather zones.
-Drawing a marker with a specific name changes the weather in that designated zone only.

-Example: If the current weather in the Norwegian Sea is fog, then a new weather chit changes the weather to clear.
+Markers have two sides.
+Whenever a Weather Event Activation Marker is drawn, it changes the current state of weather in both weather zones.
+For example, if the current weather in the Norwegian Sea is fog, then a new weather chit changes the weather to clear.
 The current weather status for each weather zone is tracked on the weather box on the game map.

-Place the weather marker on its "A" side to indicate foggy weather in an area.
+Both Weather Event Activation

 The map is divided into two weather zones (the Norwegian and Barents Seas).
 When the weather changes from clear to fog, roll the die for each TF flipped to its detected side.
-In either Sea, a roll of 1-5 restores the TF to its non-detected state (flip the TF over).
+In the Norwegian Sea, a roll of 1-6 restores the TF to its non-detected state (flip the TF over).
+In the Barents Sea, the detected status is removed on a roll of 1-4.
 If PQ-17 is being shadowed, add two to this die roll.
 If a detected TF moves from a weather zone with clear to another in fog, roll to see if the detected status is removed.
 Other weather effects include die roll modifications (DRM) on the Search and Damage Tables.
 Also, air attacks cannot be launched against a TF in a fog weather zone even if the TF is detected.